Dirtyphonics

-After 2 years of a worldwide tour, the band released their "Write Your Future" EP, on which they re-assess their love for melting genres together.
-The EP was released on 17 February 2015 and followed by the "Write Your Future – Remixes" EP in September of the same year.
+Signed to labels such as Monstercat, UKF Music, Disciple Records, and Dim Mak Records, Dirtyphonics first gained recognition with their 2008 single "French F**k," which reached number one on Beatport's charts.
+Their debut album, Irreverence, was released in 2013.
+Over the years, they have collaborated with major artists including Linkin Park, Skrillex, Kaskade, and Sullivan King, and have remixed tracks for Marilyn Manson, Steve Aoki, and Benny Benassi.

+In the 2020s, Dirtyphonics solidified their status in the global bass music scene with releases such as the What The French EP in 2022, and their second album, Magnetic, released on Monstercat in 2024.
+They have continued to tour internationally and are set to celebrate their 20th anniversary with a headline show at the Bataclan in Paris on April 5, 2025.

 History

 Formation and early career

 Dirtyphonics was founded in 2004 and began performing live shows in 2006.
 For the first two years, the group consisted of Charly, Thomas Desbouvrie, and Pho.
 In 2008 PitchIn joined the fold.
 Their influences include Daft Punk and Pendulum, as well as metal bands such as Metallica and Korn.
 "Most of us started by playing in metal bands," recalls Charly.
 "Our sound was always meant to be powerful, high-impact, and precise.
 From the day we’ve started, we’ve challenged ourselves to create something new - we love to push boundaries."
 The boys did just that in translating the energy and excitement from their head-banging days to the emergent world of electronic dance music.

 In 2008, the group signed to Shimon's label, AudioPorn Records.
 They released their first single that year, the aptly named "French F**k" which quickly rose to the number one spot on Beatport's charts and stayed there for several weeks.
 Follow-up singles "Quarks" and "Vandals" proved the act's ascension was no fluke, showcasing the group's signature style-shifting low-end heavy sound.
 The group quickly became a hot commodity in the remix world, lending their talents to tracks by the likes of Skrillex, The Bloody Beetroots, Marilyn Manson, Benny Benassi, Excision, Datsik, Borgore, Nero, and Linkin Park.
-In 2013, Thomas quit the band to become a painter as "Matheo de Bruvisso".
+In 2013, Thomas quit the band to become an artist as "Matheo de Bruvisso".